unoplatform/uno/doc/articles/howto-use-uno-in-xamarin-forms.md

 All Uno Platform UI controls inherit directly from native views, which makes for an easy way for its controls to be integrated in Xamarin.iOS and Xamarin.Android projects.

-Xamarin.Forms [provides a way](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/platform/native-views/code) to use native-inheriting views to be added as part of its visual tree.
+Xamarin.Forms provides a way to use native-inheriting views to be added as part of its visual tree (both [in code-behind](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/platform/native-views/code) and [in XAML](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/platform/native-views/xaml)).

 ## Initialize